Connecting our ExpressJs/Vue3 App to a Mongoose Database

 Login to your MongoDB account: https://cloud.mongodb.com/

-and name your project.
+Select New Project and name your project.
 You can add members if you like.
-Then click Create Project
+Then click Create Project.

 Next, create a username and password for your database, and be sure to save this info.